michaeltelford/static_site_builder/README.md

 ## Templating

-The default template uses Bootstrap 4.1 to enable a stylish and responsive website design out of the box.
+The default template uses [Simple.css](https://simplecss.org/) to enable a stylish and responsive web design out of the box.

 Custom templates are simply HTML files which include an editable region (inside a `<body>` tag) consisting of the following markdown: